 Association Welcomes New Executive VP

-As many of our members learned during our Fall Convention in Orlando that Vernon Schmidt our Executive Vice President, early last year informed our leadership of his desire to retire, after 27-plus years with the Association.
+As many of our members learned during our Fall Convention in Orlando, Vernon Schmidt our Executive Vice President, early last year informed our leadership of his desire to retire, after 27-plus years with the Association.
 Over the course of the last year, our Association’s leadership has conducted a nationwide search to fill this position.

 Recently, Ben Hellbusch, the 2023 President of the Association, informed the Board of Directors that Steven K. Hathaway had accepted our offer to become only the fourth Executive Vice President in the Association’s 70-plus-year history.
 Hathaway’s experience includes serving as a Controller with major corporations, and as General Manager of a large manufacturing facility for most of his career.
 Hellbusch called Steve a motivated and highly collaborative individual who enjoys working with people and encourages outside-the-box thinking to move organizations forward.

 Steve brings to the Association over 30 years of manufacturing experience in metal forming, fabrication, and finishing, as well as plastic molding and extrusion, and consumer packaged goods.
 He’s held positions in Accounting, Materials, Production, and General/Operations Management.
 He and Amy, his wife of 24 years, have 5 children and are lifelong residents of rural northeast Missouri/west-central Illinois.

 Steve has been working in the Association’s office since the first of the year with Vernon and the rest of the staff and will assume his role as Executive Vice President on February 1.